glennhenry/cs-notes/docs/operating-system/08-inter-process-communication/inter-process-communication.md

 ![Virtual memory](./virtual-memory.png)
 Source : https://en.wikipedia.org/wiki/Virtual_memory

-The same concept applies for shared memory, where there are several processes each with their own isolated virtual memory.
-When a process want to share memory, the OS will allocate some shared memory somewhere.
-After that, the process will attach to it, meaning the process will be given some range of address on their virtual address that it can use to access the shared data.
-Essentially, the OS maps the shared memory to the virtual memory owned by the process.
+The same concept applies to shared memory, where multiple processes each have their own isolated virtual memory.
+When a process wants to share memory, the operating system allocates some shared memory.
+Then, the process attaches the shared memory to each process.
+This means that every process is given a range of addresses on their virtual address space that they can use to access the shared data.

 ![Shared memory](./shared-memory.png)
 Source : https://www.linkedin.com/pulse/interprocess-communicationipc-using-shared-memory-pratik-parvati